Adaaa42/-You-will-love-it-/Tides & Tales Bookclub.md

 2. *The Master and Margarita* by Mikhail Bulgakov
 3. *Brave New World* by Aldous Huxley
 4. *Flowers for Algernon* by Daniel Keyes
 5. *The Hitchhiker’s Guide to the Galaxy* by Douglas Adams
+6. *AI ethics*

 ---